 The Marble Mountains were our next stop.
 Named after natural elements as Thuy Son (water), Moc Son (wood), Hoa Son (fire), Kim Son (metal) and Tho Son (earth).
 This cluster of five limestone and marble hills within Hoa Hai District (9km from Da Nang), is a well-known pilgrimage site with caves, tunnels, temples, and viewpoints.

 A must-do is climbing the steps to the top of Marble Mountains, where you can have spectacular views of China Beach.

-Beside that point of interest, there was the Cham Museum, Da Nang Cathedral, Han Market and the Cao Dai Temple left to see.
-Since after being traveling for almost one month and a half we were overloaded of museums, temples, and markets, so we resolved to hit the center of Da Nang looking for some action.
+Beside that point of interest.
+There was the Cham Museum, Da Nang Cathedral, Han Market and the Cao Dai Temple left to see.
+Since after being traveling for almost one month and a half we were overloaded of museums, temples, and markets.
+Therefore, we resolved to hit the center of Da Nang and look for some action.

-On the other side, there was a lot of cool bars, restaurants, buildings from the hi-tech sector and some remnants of the American War.
-Development is quite visible in Da Nang, becoming the silicon valley of Vietnam.
+On the other side of the bridge.
+There was a lot of cool bars, restaurants, buildings from the hi-tech sector and some remnants of the American War.
+Development is quite visible in Da Nang and is quickly becoming the silicon valley of Vietnam.

-We always would end up our days on the center eating Japanese food and drinking Tiger beer on Dasushi restaurant.
+A bit tired of eating Pho Ga everyday.
+We would always end up having diner in the city center of Da Nang eating Japanese food and drinking Tiger beer at Dasushi restaurant.

 The appointment with uncle Ho was about to happen.